Where Am I?

 Oh man, what a whirlwind month it has been.

-After leaving Argentina I had quite the adventure when I took a 72-hour bus ride from Buenos Aires up to Lima.
+After leaving Argentina I had quite an adventure when I took a 72-hour bus ride from Buenos Aires up to Lima.
 This ended up leaving such a big impression that I published my thoughts from along the way in a three piece series.

 Why Florida?
 My sister lives in Florida!
 I had a great time visiting her and spending a few days living in the comfort of a retirement community (seriously) and enjoying her company and that of my parents (who flew down from Missouri for the occasion).